spoonelli/Arcade-Escape_MiSTer/README.md

 # Arcade: Escape from the Planet of the Robot Monsters (MiSTer)

-Self-contained MiSTer distribution repository to confirm to standard core layout specs (`sys/`, `rtl/`, `releases/`). **Upstream development** — the shared machine RTL, simulation benches, measurement tooling, and the Analogue Pocket build — lives at
+Self-contained MiSTer distribution repository to conform to standard MiSTer core layout specs (`sys/`, `rtl/`, `releases/`). **Upstream development** — the shared machine RTL, simulation benches, measurement tooling, and the Analogue Pocket build — lives at